halmasieh/Credit_Risk_Analysis/README.md

-4- Combination (Over and Under) Sampling using SMOTEENN Algorithm As shown in the following table,
+4- As shown in the following table,